2025 Orange Bowl: Aftermath

 By winning the game, Notre Dame head coach Marcus Freeman (pictured) became the first Asian and first African-American to serve as a head coach during an FBS national championship game.

 As a result of their win, the Notre Dame Fighting Irish qualified for the 2025 College Football Playoff National Championship.
-This was the first time that the Fighting Irish played for the national title since they lost against the Alabama Crimson Tide in the 2013 BCS National Championship Game.
+This was the first time that the Fighting Irish played for the national title since they lost against the Alabama Crimson Tide in the 2013 BCS National Championship Game (Notre Dame was later forced to vacate their appearance in the 2013 BCS title game due to an academic fraud scandal).
 By qualifying to play in the championship, coach Marcus Freeman became the first Asian and first Black head coach to ever lead a team in an NCAA Division I Football Bowl Subdivision national championship game.

 Penn State ended their postseason with the loss, achieving a 13–3 record overall.
 Franklin, who had been derisively nicknamed "Big Game James" after posting a 1–14 record against AP top-5 teams coming into this game as Penn State's head coach, worsened his record against the AP top 5 in the role to 1–15.